sakra/Tunnel/README.md

 See the [Tunnel manual][manual] for information on

- * how to set up remote controller kernel configurations using the Tunnel scripts in the *Mathematica* front end kernel configuration options dialog.
+ * How to set up remote controller kernel configurations using the Tunnel scripts in the *Mathematica* front end kernel configuration options dialog.
- * how to set up remote compute kernels with the *Mathematica* Parallel package.
+ * How to set up remote compute kernels with the *Mathematica* Parallel package.
- * technical background information.
+ * Technical background information.

 [manual]:https://github.com/sakra/Tunnel/blob/master/MANUAL.md